nata-lieb/fullstackopen-08-21/part3/phonebook-backend/README.md

 Generate a new "full stack" version of the application by creating a new production build of the frontend, and copy it to the backend repository.
 Verify that everything works locally by using the entire application from the address http://localhost:3001/.

 Push the latest version to Heroku and verify that everything works there as well.

+#### 3.22: Lint configuration

+Add ESlint to your application and fix all the warnings.